newbiettn/newbiettn.github.io/_posts/2017-02-25-find-fibonacci-number-using-the-power-matrix.md

 #### I. Introduction

 Calculating nth Fibonacci number is a classical problem that everyone knows.
-Most of the naive solution to that problem is recursive, which has the _exponential complexity_ $\mathcal{O}(2^n)$.
+The most naive solution to that problem is recursive-based, which has the _exponential complexity_ $\mathcal{O}(2^n)$.
 A better solution, which uses iteration, theoretically has the _linear complexity_ $\mathcal{O}(n)$.
 When reviewing parts of linear algebra, I've realised that we can cut down the complexity to $\mathcal{O}(log n)$ by exploiting fundamental concepts of linear algebra, such as eigenvalues, eigenvectors, diagonal form of a matrix, and the power matrix.

 #### II.
 Mathematical review